convertigo/c8oprj-lib-opencmis/project.md

 ## ![](https://github.com/convertigo/convertigo/blob/develop/engine/src/com/twinsoft/convertigo/beans/sequences/images/genericsequence_color_16x16.png?raw=true "GenericSequence") GetFile

 Gets a file from CMIS repository.
 The file will be retrieved and saved in a temp directory.
 When you finish using this file you should delete it.
-The sequence will return The full path of the output file.
+The sequence will return the full path of the output file.

 <span style="color:DarkGoldenRod">Variables</span>